 Senior Advisor - Canada

-- At the end of 2014, Leann completed an Economic Disaster Recovery Project with 10 Southern Alberta flood impacted communities and Treaty 7 Community Futures (Siksika/Stoney).
+· Leann has significant business and economic disaster recovery experience.
+At the end of 2014, she completed an Economic Disaster Recovery Project with 10 Southern Alberta flood impacted communities and Treaty 7 Community Futures (Siksika/Stoney).
 As part of this, she organized 11 technical assistance teams and completed individual business and economic recovery reports.
-This was the largest economic recovery project of its kind in Canadian history.
+Organizational and funding partners included: IEDC, BCEDA, The Government of Alberta (Innovation & Advanced Education), Shell, RBC Foundation, the Canadian Red Cross and the US Consulate in Calgary.
+At the time, it was the largest economic recovery project of its kind in Canadian history.

-- From 2016-2017 she worked with the Regional Municipality of Wood Buffalo (Fort McMurray) on their business and economic recovery efforts, including setting up and running the Wood Buffalo Business Recovery Hotline; validating businesses for Canadian Red Cross emergency relief; and leading a 10-member economic development team to complete an economic recovery assessment.
+· From May 2016-June 2017 Leann worked with the Regional Municipality of Wood Buffalo on their business and economic recovery efforts, post wildfire, which included drafting the municipal business and economic recovery plan, setting up and running the Wood Buffalo Business Recovery Hotline and validating businesses for Red Cross emergency relief.
+Over 4100 businesses were registered for Phase 1, and almost $3.3 million in $1000 grants were provided to small businesses in Fort McMurray.
+She also lead a 10-member economic development team to complete an economic recovery assessment.
 The final report was released in June 2017 with over 50 recommendations specific to business and economic recovery.
-Once again, she pioneered some groundbreaking work in this regard, specifically around finding a way for Red Cross to provide emergency grants for business for the first time.
-Her ability to collaborate and develop partnerships is second to none.

-- In June 2017, Leann launched a pilot project to bring the International Economic Development Council (IEDC) Economic Resilience Training for Community and Regional Leaders course to four Alberta communities.
-She was the lead trainer of four, and after further customization for the Canadian market, this training is now available to all Canadian communities.
-It was extremely well received from participants in the pilot project.
+· In June 2017, Leann launched a pilot project to bring the International Economic Development Council (IEDC) Economic Resilience Training for Community and Regional Leaders course to four Alberta communities.
+She continues to be a lead trainer for this course, available to all Canadian communities.

-- In December 2017, Leann released her Master Your Disaster series of readiness, response and recovery guides for families, business and communities.
-Versions are available on Amazon, Audible, Kindle, iTunes, and the latest version is in Spanish.
-She recognized the growing need for this type of information and wanted to address it.
+· In December 2017, Leann released her Master Your Disaster series of readiness, response and recovery guides for families, business and communities which are now available on Amazon.com both in print, and in Kindle format, audio and Spanish.